 We welcome the opportunity to work with educators, coaches, after-school program coordinators and parents to develop and offer programming for the challenges they see children trying to manage.

-This group gives brothers and sisters, age 7 to 12, of children who have a developmental or physical disability, Autism or a mental health concern, the chance to have fun together while receiving peer support, sharing their sibling relationship and exploring the gifts and challenges of being a sibling to a brother or sister with disabilities.
+This group is for brothers and sisters, age 7 to 12, of children who have a developmental or physical disability, autism or a mental health concern.
+It is an opportunity to have fun together while receiving peer support, sharing their sibling relationship and exploring the gifts and challenges of being a sibling to a brother or sister with disabilities.

 Sibz Club is co-facilitated by staff from Huron Respite Network and Rural Response for Healthy Children.

 There is no charge for children participating.
 Pre-registration is required.
-For more information for the 2018-2019 school year programs or to register, please call 519-482-3115 x 210 or email email@example.com
+For more information or to register, please call 519-482-3115 x 210 or email Natalie at email@example.com